linux-chenxing/linux-chenxing.org/infinity2/ido-som2d01/index.md

 See [ISP](/isp)

-- You need to write the "GCIS" to 0x0
+- You need to write the "GCIS" to 0x0 (Set the base shift to zero, in the erase bit select to erase the whole chip)
-- You need to write the IPL to 0x140000
+- You need to write the IPL to 0x140000 (Set the base shift to 0x140000, disable the erase option)
-- You need to write the u-boot SPL to 0x200000
+- You need to write the u-boot SPL to 0x200000 (Set the base shift to 0x200000, disable the erase option)
 - For my setup u-boot and everything else is then in a ubi partition that consumes the rest of the flash.

 ### Prebuilt binaries